coffeetechnz/web-developer-job-test/README.md

 ## Completion and Submission

 You can clone, fork, or create a Github repository for this code test.
 Commit all files include source files for any code you compiled e.g. css preprocessor files.
-Send the link of the Github repository to jobs@coffee-tech.co.nz with subject "Github sumbit [YOUR NAME]" once you have completed the test.
+Send the link of the Github repository to jobs@coffee-tech.co.nz with subject "Github submit [YOUR NAME]" once you have completed the test.
 There is no strict limit on the duration of this test, but we would not want you to spend more than 5 hours on this.
 If you go over 5 hours, feel free to stop and just commit all the code you have got.